iprashantsinghh/dt-company-scraper/README.md

 involved in the probiotics space.
 Each category focuses on observable website evidence and helps reduce ambiguity in classification.

-## PART 2 — Company Profile: DeepThought Education
+## TASK 2 — Company Profile: DeepThought Education
 Website analysed: https://www.deepthought.education/
 DeepThought Education is an education-focused organization that works on learning programs, talent development, and innovation in education.